cossacklabs/product-docs/themis/languages/wasm/installation.md

     You will typically need to install Go, CMake, GNU Make.

- 6. Build and package WasmThemis by running the following in the root of the themis repository:
+ 6. Build and package WasmThemis by running the following in the root of Themis repository:

     ```bash
     emmake make wasmthemis